Yasachandra/Laptop-Store-Node.JS/README.md

 This is a JS application built on Node.JS.

 You can view different laptops using this app.
+The details of each laptop is fethced from a json file and rendered using a common template.

 # Usage